MicroSquirt® Embedded Code

 To use the downloader.exe:

-5. Select the appropriate .S19 file, and the downloader will read, write and verify the code to the processor in about 10 seconds or so.
+5. Select the appropriate .S19 file using 'File/Open', and the downloader will read, write and verify the code to the processor in about 10 seconds or so.
+If you have a problem connecting to the controller, see the tips here: www.megamanual.com/connect.htm

-6. The process ends with a message like "Verification succeeded, XXX records total (4 skipped)."
-(XXX is a number around 990).
+6. The process ends with a message like "Verification succeeded, 999 records total (4 skipped)."

 7. Shut down the downloader program.